top of page

 Pebbles of all sizes and grades

-I can only envy the young and childless for seven-week adventures, but the last 3 years have shown that even in 2 weeks you can do a lot and leave feeling pleasantly exhausted.
-Moreover, when you get a good group together, it is also a very high-quality social 2 weeks.
+I envy those who can enjoy seven-week adventures, but the last three years have shown me that even in just two weeks, you can accomplish a lot and leave feeling pleasantly exhausted.
+Plus, when you gather a good group, those two weeks become a high-quality social experience!

-I am lucky with groups.
-Always.
-And this year was no exception, quite the opposite.
-I got a small but very relaxed group of people for the trip, whom I already known well from other trips.
-I train Martina and so I just had to be careful not to overwhelm her with coaching.
-Dominik and Simona are already regulars on my trips and so is David.
-We each went there with different expectations and some with concerns: Will it be too cold there?
-Is it safe there?
-Are there any dangerous creatures there?
-Will I climb anything there?
-Fortunately, none of these fears came true.
-The weather was perfect and all the inevitable rain fell exactly on our rest days and the temperatures were pleasant.
-Rocklands is an oasis of peace and since we spend 90% of our time there, safety is not an issue at all.
-There are plenty of creatures there, fortunately they mostly hibernate in the winter months and if not, they are more afraid of people than we are of them.
-And did we climb anything there?
+I was lucky with my group this year!
+I had a small but very relaxed crew, and I already knew them well from previous trips.
+I train Martina, so I had to be careful not to overwhelm her with coaching.
+Dominik, Simona, and David are regulars on my trips, and we all had different expectations.
+Some worried about the cold, safety, and even dangerous creatures.
+Would we climb anything?
+Fortunately, none of those fears came true!
+The weather was perfect, and the inevitable rain fell on our rest days.
+The temperatures were pleasant, and Rocklands felt like an oasis of peace.
+We spent 90% of our time there, so safety was never an issue.
+Sure, there are creatures, but they mostly hibernate in winter.
+If they’re around, they’re more afraid of us than we are of them!
+And did we climb?
 You bet!

 Lost outside, lost in the moment